 Tiffany Parbs is a conceptual jeweller.
-Her practice explores a worn body, highlighting discrepancies between the shifting body narrative and media representational frameworks.
-As part of this process she observe herself and others; how people live within their skin, communicate value and present a sense of self to others.
+Her practice explores a worn body, highlighting discrepancies between a changing body narrative and media representations.
+As part of this process she observes herself and others; how people live within their skin, communicate value and present their sense of self.

 Parbs' work is represented in the Modern Jewellery Collection National Museums of Scotland Edinburgh UK, Manchester Metropolitan University Special Collections Manchester UK, Rare Books Collection State Library of Victoria Melbourne Australia, private collections and referenced in numerous contemporary jewellery publications worldwide.